Shell CEO shielded by security as climate protesters try to storm AGM stage | Headlines

 - United Kingdom

-Security staff shielded Shell Chief Executive Wael Sawan as climate protesters tried to storm the stage at the energy giant's annual shareholder meeting in London on Tuesday.
+Security staff shielded Shell Chief Executive Wael Sawan and the firm's board of directors as climate protesters tried unsuccessfully to storm the stage at the energy giant's annual shareholder meeting in London on Tuesday.

+Shell Chairman Andrew Mackenzie was unable to start the energy giant's annual general shareholder meeting an hour after its scheduled start amid climate activists singing and shouting before being carried out one by one by security staff.
+At one point, dozens of security staff formed a human chain on the stage to shield executives and directors from protestors running towards them and attempting to climb the stage.

+The scenes were reminiscent of Shell's shareholder meeting last year which was delayed by around three hours with similar, staggered protests.
+"Go to hell, Shell, and don't you come back no more," a choir of about a dozen protesters sang with Sawan and Chairman Andrew Mackenzie looking on.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)